savieee/Soft-robotics-controllers/README.md

 10. Use tweezers to remove any tubes stuck inside the main tube mold.

 ### Assembly of the body and tubing
-Repeat steps 1-3 twice to make the top and bottom portions of the soft bistable valve.
+Repeat steps 1-3 twice to make the top and bottom portions of the soft fluidic valve.
 Be aware that the tubing is diffrent lenghts for diffrent sides of the bisatble valve.

 1. To attach the cut tubes (find specifcs in supplemetal information) and the tubing connector, place the tubes on the ends of needles and then put the needles though the tubing connectors making sure the flat side of the connector is against the ends of the tubes.
 Place a small amout of elastomer around the ends of the tubes and top of the tube connector to connec them.
 Wait to cure.
 2. Then take the cured subassembly from step 1 and place the tubing cap on the other side of th etubing connector.
 Use a small amout of elastomer around the perimeter to connect them, being very careful to get any elastomer inside the tubing connector.
 3. Take the cured sub assembly from step 2 and place the ends of the tubes into the valve body caps.
 Bend the part to securely get the tubing to fit into the holes.
 Place a small amount of elastomer around the bottom of the tubing.
-4. Use the revlolving wire puncher to make 1 hole in the top and bottom chamber of the soft bistable vlave main body.
+4. Use the revlolving wire puncher to make 1 hole in the top and bottom chamber of the soft fluidic vlave main body.
-5. Using a small amount of elastomer attach the top and bottom tubing subassemblies to the main body of the soft bistable valve, one at a time.
+5. Using a small amount of elastomer attach the top and bottom tubing subassemblies to the main body of the soft fluidic valve, one at a time.
 Use a vice or other equipment to add pressure to securly attach the tubing subassemblies to the main valve body.
 7. The device is ready for testing.
-The maximum pressure for operating the soft bistable valve with the above materials is 30 kPa.
+The maximum pressure for operating the soft fluidic valve with the above materials is 30 kPa.
 A pneumatic pump can be used to provide a positive pressure supply.

 More detailed information can be found in the linked supplemental files.

-## Important Physical Considerations for soft bistable valve
+## Important Physical Considerations for soft fluidic valve
 1. Propagation delay: The propagation delay is dependent on the membrane thickness, opening angle of the membrane, material properties of the membrane, as well as the chamber volume and length of tubes between valves.
-2. In a fluidic circuit as the number of soft bistable valves increases the propagation delay also increases.
+2. In a fluidic circuit as the number of soft fluidic valves increases the propagation delay also increases.

 More detailed information can be found in the linked supplemental files.